Jonah2016/ad_eye/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.9 or higher but to be more precise use python 3.11 for the sake of dlib version used in this app.
 - OpenCV with contrib modules
 - NumPy
 - Requests